MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/pipeline-automation.md

 ---
-title: Automate deployment pipelines with APIs For Power BI items
+title: Automate deployment pipelines with APIs for Power BI items
 description: Learn how to automate your deployment pipeline, the Microsoft Fabric Application lifecycle management (ALM) tool, by using APIs and Azure DevOps.
 author: data-goblin
 ms.author: v-kurtbuhler